On Difference-of-SOS and Difference-of-Convex-SOS Decompositions for Polynomials: Polynomial decompositions based on SOS

+Note that \cref{prof:csos} is also valid for PSD convex polynomials, but not for SOS-convex polynomials.
+Because $|p|$, $p^+$ and $p^-$ may not be polynomials due to the absence of nonnegativity for SOS-convex polynomials.

-On the other hand, deciding nonnegativity of polynomials is known to be NP-hard \cite{Paper_Murty1987}.
-However, checking whether a given polynomial admits an SOS decomposition is easy since the problem is equivalent to the feasibility of a semidefinite program (SDP)\footnote{An SDP is an optimization problem defined by $\min\{f(X): \mathcal{A}(X)=0, X\succeq 0\}$ where $X\succeq 0$ means that $X$ is a real symmetric positive semidefinite matrix, $f$ is a linear form of $X$, and $\mathcal{A}$ is an affine map of $X$.}, which is a convex optimization and can be solved efficiently in polynomial time using interior point methods \cite{Paper_Parrilo2003}.
-One can use software packages YALMIP \cite{Yalmip} and SOSTOOLS \cite{SOSTOOLS} to check whether a given polynomial is SOS or not, and to find an SOS decomposition if the polynomial is SOS.
+\paragraph{\textbf{Complexity of CSOS certification}} It is known that deciding the nonnegativity of a polynomial of degree $\geq 4$ is NP-hard \cite{Paper_Murty1987} (since deciding the matrix copositivity is NP-complete).
+However, decomposing a polynomial into SOS is equivalent to solving a semidefinite program (SDP)\footnote{An SDP is a convex optimization problem as $\min\{f(X): \mathcal{A}(X)=0, X\succeq 0\}$ where $X\succeq 0$ means that $X$ is a real symmetric positive semidefinite matrix, $f$ is a linear function, and $\mathcal{A}$ is an affine map of $X$.}, which can be solved, under certain regularity conditions (e.g, Slater's condition), to any desired precision in polynomial time using interior point methods \cite{Paper_Parrilo2003}.
+One can use software such as YALMIP \cite{Yalmip} and SOSTOOLS \cite{SOSTOOLS} to check if a polynomial is SOS, and to find its SOS decomposition.